marina-imojipress/OOP-labs/README.md

 # Simple Library Management System

 Welcome to the **Simple Library Management System** project!
-This is a basic Java application designed to help manage a small library by adding, removing, and listing books.
+This is a basic C++ application designed to help manage a small library by adding, removing, and listing books.
 The project demonstrates fundamental concepts of Object-Oriented Programming (OOP), such as classes, objects, and inheritance.

 ## Table of Contents